 - -R, --enable-reporting

-- Indicates that data collection reporting during Chef runs is enabled.
+- Indicates that data collection reporting is enabled during a chef-client run.

 - -s SECONDS, --splay SECONDS